-Structurally Insulated Panels (SIPs) are a form of composite panel.
-Only systems with independent third-party approval will meet the requirements of the Technical Manual; please refer to Chapter 3.
+Structurally Insulated Panels (SIPs) are a form of stressed skin composite panel.
+Only systems with independent third-party certification will meet the requirements of the Technical Manual, please refer to chapter 3.
+All detailing requirements for timber frame contained within this chapter will also be applicable to SIPs.